artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 Some users have found that Indexing can fail on very large Transfers or AIPS (e.g. with many thousands of files).

 Use of Elasticsearch is optional.
-Installing `Archivematica without Elasticsearch <install-elasticsearch>` or with limited Elasticsearch functionality means reduced consumption of compute resources and lower operational complexity.
+Installing :ref:`Archivematica without Elasticsearch <install-elasticsearch>` or with limited Elasticsearch functionality means reduced consumption of compute resources and lower operational complexity.
 Fully or partially disabling Elasticsearch means that